Empty Rotorua house for sale burgled, new carpet and curtains taken

 Dunsmuir said burglaries involving large items requiring specialist removal or vehicles were rare.

-He said furnished empty houses were at risk and police recommended the use of window locks, security lights and monitored alarm systems.
+He said furnished empty houses were at risk and police recommended using window locks, security lights and monitored alarm systems.

 "We have not seen an obvious trend of using open homes as a way of identifying properties to target in the past 12 months.
 Neither have we seen any correlation to items on social media pages to thefts of items advertised."